HackYourFuture/JavaScript3/Week1/MAKEME.md

 Write a function that makes an API call to https://picsum.photos/400

 - Create an `index.html` file that will display your random image
-- Write two programs: one with `XMLHttpRequest`, and the other with `Axios`
+- Write two programs: one with `XMLHttpRequest`, and the other with `axios`
 - Each function should make an API call to the given endpoint: `https://picsum.photos/400`
 - After receiving the data, render it to the page in a `<img>`
 - Incorporate error handling